zanesterling/rts/LOG.md

 Probably I should introduce separate world / camera / screen coords, and have explicit transforms between them.

+---

+Fixed the bug by separating camera and world coordinates.
+Now the only easy way to convert between them is with `.to_screen(camera)` and `.to_world(camera)`, which do the appropriate transformations.

+Thinking in coordinate spaces is fun :-)

 ## 2024-02-18
 Today I want to swap out the rendering of units to use sprites from the sprite sheet.